gillius/webcrawler/README.md

 Running from IDE: import the Gradle project in your favorite IDE such as [IntelliJ IDEA](https://www.jetbrains.com/idea/) and run the WebCrawler class's main method.

+### Detailed Usage Info

+The purpose of the `maxDepth` or `-d` parameter is to limit how deep of links the crawler will traverse.
+This is actually not to deal with cycles such as A -> B -> C -> A. That is handled via the caching mechanism that will not download the same URL twice.
+Instead, it is to handle dynamic pages, such as a database listing with prev/next buttons so maybe you start at `/people` then next button is to `/people?from=100` then `/people?from=200`, etc. going forever or for a very long time.
+URLs that are not loaded due to this setting will show in the site graph as `(Unresolved)`.

+You can speed up crawling by increasing the number of threads.
+But this will put extra load on the server.
+Browsers typically load resources with 2x or 4x parallelism, so a similar setting would not be reasonable.
+If crawling a local site or your own server where you are OK with the load, you can set the value higher.
+Depending on network latency, going over 2x the number of CPU cores will produce decreasing returns as CPU becomes the bottleneck rather than network I/O.

 ## Static Web Server